CocoaPods/guides.cocoapods.org/source/using/a-gemfile.html.md

 ---

-## Rubygems + Bundler
+## RubyGems + Bundler

 For many, CocoaPods is the first introduction to dependency management in programming projects.
-A lot of ideas for CocoaPods came from similar projects ( for example [Rubygems](https://rubygems.org), [Bundler](http://bundler.io), [npm](https://www.npmjs.com) and [Gradle](http://gradle.org)).
+A lot of ideas for CocoaPods came from similar projects ( for example [RubyGems](https://rubygems.org), [Bundler](http://bundler.io), [npm](https://www.npmjs.com) and [Gradle](http://gradle.org)).

 Understanding Ruby dependency management is useful because it allows you to specify versions of CocoaPods or other gems and ensure all developers in your team have the exact same version.
+This guide is for people looking to ensure consistency in their team dependencies or for using un-released versions of CocoaPods.

-### Rubygems
+### RubyGems

-Rubygems is a hosted ruby library service.
+RubyGems is a hosted ruby library service.
 It centralizes where you look for a library, and installing ruby libraries / apps.
 You'll have seen `gem install xxx`.
 These are installed into a central database of versions.
-If you imagine that CocoaPods installs all libraries/frameworks into a System folder and they are linked at runtime, then you have the rough idea of how Rubygems keeps all the gems.
+If you imagine that CocoaPods installs all libraries/frameworks into a System folder and they are linked at runtime, then you have the rough idea of how RubyGems keeps all the gems.

 The downside of this is that there is no way to ensure that a project needing a specific version of a library can use that, it would always use the latest version.
 So as a developer, you would be cautious installing a new version of a library